CONSTITUTION OF FRIENDS OF THE CARIBBEAN

 (b) All members of the Committee whether elected, co-opted or holding office by virtue of being an Officer shall be entitled to vote at all proceedings of the Committee.

 (c) A quorum for Committee meetings shall consist of that number of persons attending in person which shall exceed fifty per cent of all of those persons entitled to attend and vote at such meetings provided that at least one of such persons shall be an Officer.

 (d) By rotation one third of the elected Committee members (or the number nearest to one third) shall retire from the Committee every five years but will be eligible for re-election if

 nominated, except for the post of chairperson.
-The same person cannot occupy the post of chairperson for three consecutive years.
+The same person cannot occupy the post of chairperson for five consecutive years.
 Only members of the committee can be nominated

 for the post of Chairperson or Treasurer.

 (e) The Committee shall have power to fill casual vacancies among the elected members of the